-7. You use four different types of teeth in your mouth to eat: incisors, canine, premolars and molars.
+7. You use four different types of teeth in your mouth to eat: incisors, canine, premolars, and molars.

-8. A t-rex dinosaur had 60 teeth , but you only have about 20!
+8. A t-rex dinosaur had 60 teeth, but you only have about 20!

 9. Nobody else in the whole world has the same shapes of teeth as you — your smile is special.

 We smile, we talk, we eat… but how?
-It is our teeth that helps us do all these things and almost everyone of us have a habit of taking our ivories for granted.
+It is our teeth that help us do all these things and almost every one of us have a habit of taking our ivories for granted.
 Perhaps our teeth are the most ignored ones in our entire body.
 It is about time that we start taking care of our teeth before it is too late!
 We really cannot push you about oral hygiene because that’s a matter of personal choice but we can definitely give you a list of 30 interesting human teeth facts that you will perhaps enjoy reading.

 Just a heads up, these 30 facts are going to cover some serious and some fun facts.
 If you expect only serious stuff, you may find this a little disappointing.

 1. Humans get only two sets of teeth throughout their lifetime.
 The first set is the baby teeth with only 20 teeth in the set.
-The second teeth is dubbed as the adult teeth with 32 teeth in the set.
+The second teeth are dubbed as the adult teeth with 32 teeth in the set.

 3. Despite the fact that teeth start forming long before birth, they don’t really show up until the baby is born and attains the age of about 6 months.

 5. The plaque formed on our teeth is known to have more than 300 different species of bacteria.
-Unfortunately, they aren’t the healthy ones.
+Unfortunately, they aren’t healthy ones.

 7. Only one-third of the teeth can be seen.
 The remaining two-third is hidden inside the gums.